 While Cathay Pacific does a pretty good job when it comes to publicising the benefits associated with each membership tiers, there are a few “secret” benefits that exist, but aren’t explicitly mentioned.

-One notable secret benefit is priority security, which isn’t mentioned likely because it isn’t available at Cathay Pacific’s hub in Hong Kong.
+One notable secret benefit is priority security, which isn’t mentioned likely because it isn’t officially available at Cathay Pacific’s hub in Hong Kong.
 However, whenever offered, Gold and Diamond members are entitled to use priority security and immigration channels.
+At Hong Kong Airport, Diamond members also get access to a “Courtesy Lane” which is shared with some crew and passengers with special needs.

 Another notable secret benefit is that Gold and Diamond members typically receive a personal greeting when onboard.
 In my experience as a Gold member, I’ve consistently been greeted by a flight attendant when flying in Economy and Premium Economy, but not in Business Class.
 Meanwhile, Diamond members should be consistently personally welcomed by both the leading flight attendant in the cabin, as well as by the Inflight Service Manager.
 Some flight attendants will also address Gold and Diamond members travelling in Economy by name during the meal service, which is a nice touch.
 Ultimately, I find these introductions to usually be a little awkward, but it’s a nice recognition of loyalty.